Molly is currently a student studying Earth Science, English, and Studio Art.

 Just as Jane’s title of ‘thing’ was more heavily used throughout her childhood, the usage of fairylike terms such as “elf,” “imp,” “sprite,” and “fairy,” reaches its maximum height during Jane’s time at Thornfield, with Mr. Rochester being the main perpetrator.
 However, fairytales are introduced to Jane far before she becomes a governess: at Gateshead, Bessie narrates “passages of love and adventure taken from old fairy tales,” (9) and in doing she presents Jane with “conventional images of passive femininity…These images influence her, even as she learns that expectations fed by fairy tales are neither practical nor fulfilling,” (Jnge).

-After being locked in the red room, young Jane observes herself in a looking glass.
+After being locked in the red room, young Jane observes herself through a looking glass.
 She notes, “the strange little figure there staring at me…had the effect of a real spirit: I thought it like one of the tiny phantoms, half fairy, half imp, Bessie’s evening stories represented, (14).
 This is the first time that Jane is referred to in fairylike terms in the novel, and it is done by Jane herself.
 From a young age, she understands her place in the Reed household.
 She has been told throughout her entire childhood that she is lesser than the Reeds.
 In this scene we see Jane attempting to label herself, while simultaneously marginalizing herself: her reflection is a picture of how she perceives herself, both physically and mentally.
 Jane labels herself by comparing her reflection to non-human creatures, thus demonstrating that she sees herself as inhuman and unnatural as well.
 She does not fit in with any form of humanity that she knows, so she cannot identify with humans.

-Furthermore, Jane does not simply label herself as a fairy, but an imp as well, which has a very different connotation.
+Furthermore, Jane does not simply label herself as a fairy, but as an imp as well, which has a very different connotation.
 While fairies are more childlike, jocund, and innocent, imps often are described in a more negative and mischievous light, even as “gremlins” (Jaekel 12).
-Per usual, Jane does not fit cleanly into one of these categories: she is a strange mix of the two, and even in the nonhuman world she remains an outsider.
+As usual, Jane does not fit cleanly into one of these categories: she is a strange mix of the two, and even in the nonhuman world she remains an outsider.
 Jane knows this, explaining to the reader, “I was like nobody there,” (15).
 She cannot be a fairy as she is not truly childlike, although she is technically a child.
-The impish half to her indicates this lack of childish character that Mrs. Reed, as discussed earlier, wishes for Jane to endeavor to obtain.
+The impish half of her indicates this lack of childish character that Mrs. Reed, as discussed earlier, wishes for Jane to endeavor to obtain.
 Jane, although perhaps not mischievous, is undoubtedly a cause of discord in Gateshead.
 Whether or not she initiates the conflicts does not matter, as she is the one who is blamed for them.
 As shown by this self-labeling, Jane has internalized much of the harsh criticism that she has experienced during her childhood.

 As Jane moves to Thornfield, Mr. Rochester wastes no time in identifying her as a type of fairy: upon his first interaction with Jane in which she is conscious of his identity, he tells Jane, “When you came on me in Hay Lane last night, I thought unaccountably of fairy tales, and had half a mind to demand whether you had bewitched my horse,” (122).
 Mr. Rochester does not understand Jane, both initially and at many points throughout their relationship.
 During this initial interaction that Rochester refers to, Jane notes that he “seemed puzzled to decide what I was,” (114).
-She does not act in the manner that Mr. Rochester expects from a woman, or even from a human, and her actions confuse him, forcing Rochester to identify her with non human terms.
-It is in these moments, when Jane’s character does not line up with that of a traditional, subservient, feminine nineteenth century woman, that Rochester characterizes Jane using these fairylike adjectives.
+She does not act in the manner that Mr. Rochester expects from a woman, or even from a human, and her actions confuse him, forcing Rochester to identify her with non-human terms.
+It is in these moments, when Jane’s character does not line up with that of a traditional, subservient, feminine 19th-century woman, that Rochester characterizes Jane using these fairylike adjectives.

 However, in using these terms Rochester is not simply marginalizing Jane.
 He is simultaneously raising her onto a pedestal and worshipping her as a superhuman being: nevertheless, this further marginalizes her in many ways, regardless of whether or not this was Rochester’s intention.
 The Victorians often sexualized and fetishized fairies and other spritely beings.
 The genre of fairytales allowed for the exploration of “new attitudes towards sex, a curiosity about the unknown and forbidden, and a desire to escape respectability,” (Susina).
 By referring to Jane in fairylike terms, Rochester is fetishizing her for himself by furthering her strange and mysterious character.
 However, Jane’s strangeness can only be for Rochester himself and no one else.
 As Mulvey points out in her theory of the male gaze, “her eroticism is subject to the male star alone,” (Mulvey 368).